nuxeo/tools-nuxeo-crowdin/README.md

 # Nuxeo default modules and main addons management

-### Adding/Removing an addon translation files from the Crowdin main file

 Only one file is maintained on Crowdin side for translation management.

 Nuxeo modules that should contribute to the Crowdin files should hold